rnjtsh/graphical-object-detector/README.md

 Download them and put them into the ```data/pretrained_model/```.

 **If you want to use pytorch pre-trained models, please remember to transpose images from BGR to RGB, and also use the same data transformer (minus mean and normalize) as used in pretrained model.**

+### Citation

+If you find this work useful, please cite the following paper  "Ranajit Saha, Ajoy Mondal and C V Jawahar, Graphical Object Detection in Document Images, ICDAR-2019"